- You are here:

 Habitat

-Anthropogenic (man-made or disturbed habitats), forests, meadows and fields, talus and rocky slopes
+Anthropogenic (human-disturbed or -maintained habitats), forests, meadows and fields, talus and rocky slopes

 New England distribution